zed-extensions/gitlab-mcp-zed/README.md

 If you're using Zed's agent mode, you need to enable this context server for your assistant:

 1. Open Zed's Agent settings
-2. Enable the Gitlab MCP server.
+2. Enable the GitLab MCP server.
 If you see that the status of the tool is a red dot, make sure you added your gitlab_personal_access_token in settings.json.
-3. Enable the Gitlab MCP Server in the active assistant profile.
-In the chat section, click on the `Write | Ask` button, then click on `tools`, then enable the Gitlab MCP server.
+3. Enable the GitLab MCP Server in the active assistant profile.
+In the chat section, click on the `Write | Ask` button, then click on `tools`, then enable the GitLab MCP server.

 ### Personal Access Token